mw. dr. J.R. (Jill) Hilditch

 - Opgenhaffen, L., Jeffra, C. D., & Hilditch, J. R. (2018).
 Power to the people: 3D archives for exploring ancient ceramic technology.
 Paper presented at Centre for Digital Heritage meeting 2018, Lund, Sweden.

-- Hilditch, J., Revello-Lami, M., Beestman-Kruijshaar, C., Ruckl, S., & Ximeri, S. (in press).
+- Hilditch, J., Revello-Lami, M., Beestman-Kruijshaar, C., Ruckl, S., & Ximeri, S. (Accepted/In press).
 Island, Mainland, Coastland and Hinterland: ceramic perspectives on connectivity in the ancient Mediterranean.
 Proceedings of the conference held at the University of AMsterdam, Feb1-3 2013.
 Amsterdam: Amsterdam University Press.

 - Hilditch, J. R., & Jeffra, C. D. (2018).
 As the world turns: technological approaches to assessing ceramic production within and beyond the palaces in the LB Aegean.
 Paper presented at 19th International Congress of Classical Archaeology, Cologne/Bonn, Germany.